longfish801/regexpOutline/README.md

   - File extension.
     If the value specified here matches the end of the filename, it is considered to be a target.
     Required.
+* bullets
+  - List of line prefixes.
+    Setting “■” to the first element, equivalent to specifying for first element of rules, 1 with level key and "^■(.+)$" with format key,.
+    See the example above.
+    Optional.
+    If set, rules will be disabled.
 * showTOF
   - Whether TOF (Top Of File) is displayed at the top of the outline or not.
   - Boolean, default value is true.